Article translated with the assistance of AI tools. Images and parts of the content will still be reviewed.

 The same applies to the Manager and the expansions, where a tab will open allowing parameter configuration.

-The DIP switch on the expansion modules must be configured manually, according to the node ID set on each module and the CAN communication baud rate.
+The DIP switches on the expansion modules must be manually configured according to the node ID set on each module and the CAN communication baud rate.

 2.3.
-Electrical connection and manual configuration of communication DIP switches.
+Electrical connection and manual DIP switch communication configuration

-The expansions are powered at 24Vdc, on the V+, V- terminals, and the connection of the CAN network adapter to the PLC is done by connecting the H terminals to H and L to L.
+The expansions are powered by 24Vdc at the V+ and V- terminals, and the CAN network adapter connection to the PLC is made by connecting the H terminals together and the L terminals together.

-Important: Both the electrical connection and the DIP switch configuration table can be found in the technical specifications document for the expansions.
-Located in the Support and Downloads area of the Altus website.
+Important: Both the electrical connection and the DIP switch configuration table can be found in the technical specifications document of the expansions, located in the Support and Downloads area of the Altus website.

 https://www.altus.com.br/suporte/download/baixararquivo/AwQKVA==/2